hjelfman/hjelfman.github.io/arc/index.md

 ***
 ## Commentary

-Feeling/Impressions

 <img width="65%" src="image1.jpg" align="left">

-<p align="right">The vertical lines of tubing crossing the building give a feeling of height and solidity, while the pressed-concrete stairs leading to the doors are cold and undecorated, but welcoming.
+<p align="right"><h4>Feeling/Impressions</h4></br>The vertical lines of tubing crossing the building give a feeling of height and solidity, while the pressed-concrete stairs leading to the doors are cold and undecorated, but welcoming.
 In the context of the Dallas Arts District, the building is distinct.
 The nearby buildings are either steel-and-glass structures, the usual tower, or lower-to-the ground museums.
 This building seems to invert the idea of the steel-and-glass tower; with steel as the main outer shell.
 With all of these qualities, the building could be nothing else but a theater.</p>

 <img width="65%" src="image2.jpg">
 <!--comment 2-->